decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Outputs:

-- octets_result, a scalar value or INVALID.
+- octets_result, an octet string or INVALID.

 Procedure: